Particular/docs.particular.net/nservicebus/operations/performance-counters_counters_perfcounters_[1.1,).partial.md

 In the NServiceBus Host this counters are enabled by default.

-Setting up sla value can be done using following code:
+Setting up SLA value can be done using following code:

 snippet: enable-sla

 ### Update counters

-The counters are periodically updated every two seconds per default.
-To override the update interval use:
+The counters are periodically updated every two seconds by default.
+To override the update interval:

 snippet: update-counters-every